Meeting and surpassing all audience expectations every day.

 Where are your plans?

-He's finally come forward with the plan.
+He's finally come forward with a plan.

 Give him credit for that.